tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/error_handling.md

 The exception traceback still contains the entire call stack, including frames corresponding to generated code.

-AutoGraph tries to re-raise an exception of the same type as the original exception.
+AutoGraph tries to re-raise an exception to the same type as the original exception.
 This is usually possible for subclasses of `Exception` that do not define a custom `__init__`.
 For more complex exception types which define a custom constructor, AutoGraph raises a